-Piedmont, SC: Heidi Bray, Exec.
-Vice President, or Amber Gibson, Compliance Officer Columbia, SC: Lindsay Roberson, Career & Student Services Coordinator Charleston, SC: Jada Staton, Financial Aid Coordinator Houston, TX: Trevor Owen, Campus Director Arclabs will take appropriate action based upon the information given and will notify local law enforcement authorities when appropriate; this includes when the victim of a crime elects to, or is unable to, make such a report.
+Rock Hill, SC: Ashley Hamilton, Career & Student Services Coordinator

+Houston, TX: Trevor Owen, Campus Director Fort Worth, TX: Tom Ochoa, Campus Manager

+Arclabs will take appropriate action based upon the information given and will notify local law enforcement authorities when appropriate; this includes when the victim of a crime elects to, or is unable to, make such a report.
 Arclabs does not have any written policies or memoranda of understanding with any local or state enforcement agency for the investigation of alleged criminal offenses.
 Arclabs also does not have an on-site security division at any campus location.